Underground Resistance: History

+As Underground Resistance, Banks and Mills tried to get Juan Atkins of The Belleville Three and Cybotron to release their first record on his Metroplex label but he did not end up getting to the record quickly enough.
+The duo ended up releasing the record themselves, establishing their ethos for independent music releases, describing their sound as a "rumor in the music."
+The group attempted to merge the sounds of both Final Cut and Members of the House on their first track The Theory, but really came into their sound by the fourth release, Waveform (1991).
+Their sound was informed by their lived realities as well as the music scene at the time, namely the "Reagan era of inner-city economic recession" that particularly affected Detroit, along with the longstanding racial relations of the country that led to the rise and collapse of the Black Panther Party.
+Their ethos consists of Afro-futurist and anti-corporate sentiments that center the self-fashioning of their own image and control of their production and distribution.

+Their move against forces destroying their communities included a rejection of hedonism and the image of techno as drug music.
+They also have a persona that emphasizes anonymity to push back against the profiling of Black DJs, performing wearing balaclavas and touting the nondescript "UR" logo.
+This move was meant to work against the idea of the "superstar DJ," emphasizing the mission of the music as a communal project.
+This anonymity is emphasized by the legion of artists that cycle through the collective, notably including Gerald Mitchell, DJ Rolando, and James Stinson of Drexciya.

+In response to the economic reality of Black Detroiters at the time, Underground Resistance became involved with Submerge, a "supportive economic community" of labels and musicians but also lawyers and financial experts that allowed musicians to experiment with a financial safety net.

 As with Public Enemy, there have been intimations that UR's subversively 'militant' approach to music was related to the activities of the Black Panthers in the 1970s.
-Mills in a 2006 interview responds to that claim: "All the black men you see in America today are the direct result of those actions: all the freedoms we have, as well as the restrictions, refer back to the government and the Black Panthers in the '70s".
+In a 2006 interview, Mills responds to that claim: "All the black men you see in America today are the direct result of those actions: all the freedoms we have, as well as the restrictions, refer back to the government and the Black Panthers in the '70s".
 Mills continues: "So we make music.
 We make music about who we are and where we’re from.
 Of course there are going to be links – that's why we had songs with titles like Riot.
 Because that's indicative of the era we were born in, and the things we remember.
 As time goes on, naturally I think the messages will get further away from that.
 It's not a coincidence.
 There is a reason behind UR and Public Enemy and these people."